LegalScience/OpenInnovationFramework/OpenInnovationFramework.md

 -------

-This Open Government Framework is accurate and reliable, and has been granted official status by the Boston CIO.
-The wiki version of this Open Government Framework is an unofficial informational resource.
+This Open Government Framework has been granted official status by the Boston CIO.
+It is an accurate and reliable statement of Boston CIO policy.
+The wiki version of this Open Government Framework may be referenced as an unofficial informational resource.

 [Credits and Attributions](credits.md)